matkwiattt/sentimentapp/README.md

 - Abbreviated name: `TweetThoughts`
 - Full name: `Application for analyzing sentiment of tweets`
 - Brief description with indication of goals:
-   The `SentimentAnalyzer` application aims to analyze the sentiment of the latest 100 tweets containing a word entered by the user.
+   The `TweetThoughts` application aims to analyze the sentiment of the latest 100 tweets containing a word entered by the user.
 The backend of the application is written in Python and uses libraries such as `snscrape.modules.twitter`, `pandas`, `transformers - AutoTokenizer`, `AutoModelForSequenceClassification`, `scipy.special - softmax`, `flask - request`, `flask`, `flask_cors - CORS`.
 The frontend is built using Flutter technology, allowing for both web-based and mobile applications.

 ## 2. Copyright:
 - Authors: The application was developed by a team of programmers from XYZ company.